 Runner-Up, Best Overall : SmartDraw

 SmartDraw was created in 1994 as a diagramming tool for Windows users.
 It later added a web-based version of its software and, like Lucidchart, claims a large percentage of Fortune 500 businesses as users—more than 75%.
 We chose it as our runner-up because, while it offers far more templates than Lucidchart plus intelligent formatting, it’s more expensive and a little more difficult to use.

 SmartDraw boasts an enormous library of over 4,500 templates compared to approximately 1,000 offered by Lucidchart, including options for crime scenes, landscape gardening, seating plans, and even accident reconstruction.
 Smartdraw also offers over 34,000 unique symbols for just about any use one can imagine.

 One of SmartDraw’s most powerful features is its intelligent formatting.
 Users simply choose a template, and the software automatically connects and rearranges shapes as they’re moved around.
 Shapes can be drawn using just the keyboard and are automatically placed in the right position and connected to other shapes.
 This allows for faster diagram creation and more visually appealing presentations.

-SmartDraw integrates with a variety of workflow and storage platforms, including Confluence, Jira, Trello, G Suite, Dropbox, OneDrive, and Box.
+SmartDraw integrates with various workflow and storage platforms, including Confluence, Jira, Trello, G Suite, Dropbox, OneDrive, and Box.
 Users can also send SmartDraw diagrams to any Microsoft application (including Visio) with just one click.

 SmartDraw offers a single user license for its Windows desktop software for $297, with multiple users (five or more) starting at $595.
 Pricing for the web-based software is as follows and includes a seven-day free trial:

 - $9.95 per month